jundalisay/superblist/content/en/research/confucius/analects/chapter-3.md

 ---
 heading: "Chapter 3"
 title: "Abuse of Proprieties in Ceremonies and Music"
-description: "Abuse of Proprieties in Ceremonies and Music"
+description: "Confucius describes the ceremonial adopted and enforced by the Hi dynasty"
 weight: 6
 image: "/covers/analects.png"
 ---

 Confucius alluded to the head of the Ki family, and the eight lines of posturers before their ancestral hall.
 The Chief of the Ki clan was virtually the Duke of Lu, under whom Confucius for a time held office.